-Create dramatically beautiful images with indirect natural light | Photofocus
+Create dramatically beautiful images with indirect natural light

-Last time I wrote a post on using direct window lighting to create beautiful soft still life images.
-In this post, we are going to move the table a few feet away from the window, and only use THAT light to create something a little more dramatic.
-It really is all about the light and capturing it to make the most of your subject, to create dramatically beautiful images with indirect natural light.
+Create dramatically beautiful images with indirect natural light, by moving the table a few feet away from the window.
+By only using THAT light to create something a little more dramatic.
+It really is all about the light and capturing your subject to make the most of it.

 The setup